-Kissing Bridge Trailway is a 28.2 mile lightly trafficked point-to-point trail located near Guelph, ON that features beautiful wild flowers.
+Kissing Bridge Trailway is a 28.2 mile lightly trafficked point-to-point trail located near Guelph, Ontario, Canada that features beautiful wild flowers.
 The trail is rated as moderate and primarily used for hiking, walking, and road biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 It is a nice trail, very lush, and quite easy to navigate.
 Very straight forward.
 It is located just off Wellington Road 39.
 Travel a bit down the road and you'll come across an opening with the trail signs.
 Cheers!